jasny/twig-extensions/README.md

 * paragraph - Add HTML paragraph and line breaks to text
 * line - Get a single line of text
-* less - Cut of text on a pagebreak
+* less - Cut of text on a page break
-* truncate - Cut of text if it's to long
+* truncate - Cut off text if it's too long
-* linkify - Turn all URLs in clickable links (also supports Twitter @user and #subject)
+* linkify - Turn all URLs into clickable links (also supports Twitter @user and #subject)

 ## Array ##